AlexandrErohin/home-assistant-tplink-router/README.md

 ### Switches
  - Router data fetching - you may disable router data fetching before accessing the router, so it wont logging your out.
-If you forget to enable it back - it would be automatically enable after 20 minutes
+If you forget to enable it back - it would be automatically enable after the configured `scan_pause` minutes (default 20; set to `0` to keep fetching disabled until you turn the switch on again)
  - 2.4Ghz host wifi Enable/Disable
  - 5Ghz host wifi Enable/Disable
  - 6Ghz host wifi Enable/Disable